 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Swallow the tablet whole.
 Do not crush, break, or chew it.

 - It is best to take this medicine with food or milk.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
-If your next regular dose is less than 6 hours away, wait until then to take the medicine and skip the missed dose.
+If your next regular dose is in less than 6 hours, skip the missed dose and return to your regular dosing schedule.
 If you miss a dose for 3 or more days, call your doctor right away.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine together with gemfibrozil.